 - have moved from a probationary lease to a fixed term lease agreement in the last six months.

-Housing SA will provide tenants with at least 7 days’ but no more than 14 days’ written notice of a home visit appointment.
+Tenants receive at least 7 days’ but no more than 14 days’ written notice of a home visit.

 - contact Housing SA to reschedule